acoustics-code-salford/refmap-psychoacoustics/validation/ECMA-418-2/README.md

 > Sottek, R & Becker, J, 2019.
 Tonal annoyance vs. tonal loudness and tonality.
 In: Proceedings of Inter-noise 2019, Madrid, Spain, 16-19 June 2019.

 The values for the Python implementation were calculated using the corresponding [script](py/shmVerification.py), which calls the algorithms from the [relevant Python folder](../../src/refmap_psychoacoustics/metrics/ecma418_2), and saved as .mat files for use in the main [verification script](mlab/acousticSHMVerification.m).
-The Python implementation has subsequently been incorporated into an installable package [sottek-hearing-model](https://github.com/mlotinga/sottek-hearing-model) available on [PyPI](https://pypi.org/project/sottek-hearing-model), (```pip install sottek-hearing-model```).
+The Python implementation has subsequently been incorporated into an installable package [sottek-hearing-model](https://github.com/mlotinga/sottek-hearing-model) available from [PyPI](https://pypi.org/project/sottek-hearing-model) (```pip install sottek-hearing-model```).

 Signal 1 is unmodulated, which yields 0 asper roughness, so time-dependent and specific roughnesses are not displayed for this signal.